What to Cache?

 A query Template can simply be thought of as a SQL query with the parameters removed which is assigned a TTL.
 Once a TTL is set on this template, all queries that match (once parameters are removed) inherit the TTL value.

-The two TTL modes aforementioned can be used in combination to offer unlimited flexibility with regard to what queries are cached.
-The TTL modes follow a specific hierarchy: TABLE > TEMPLATE:
+The three rules -- auto, template, and table -- can be used in combination to offer unlimited flexibility with regard to what queries are cached.
+The rules follow a specific hierarchy:

 AUTO - First, PolyScale will check for the existence of an